cocomarine/book-library-api/README.md

 A book library API created using an Express.js app connected via Sequelize to a PostgreSQL database in a Docker container.

+## Table of contents

 ## Introduction
-Following on from the music library project (XXXX), this project involves creating an Express API that stores information about readers, books, genres and authors.
-Users can create accounts ('readers') and list books ('books') with their genre ('genres') and author ('authors') information for them to browse books.
-When a book is loaned or returned by a user, the book record is to be updated by adding or removing the user's ID ('ReaderId').
+Following on from the music library project (https://github.com/cocomarine/music-library), this project involves creating an Express API that stores information about readers, books, genres and authors.
+Users can create accounts ('readers') and list books ('books') with their genre ('genres') and author ('authors') information for browsing books.
+When a book is loaned or returned by a user, the book record is updated by adding or removing the user's ID ('ReaderId').

 ## Concepts covered

-- Interpreting user stories to plan work
+- Interpreting user stories and translating into app features
 - Creating a web server using Express
-- HTTP requests and responses
+- Handling HTTP requests and responses and errors
 - Creating API using CRUD (Create, Read, Update and Delete) operations on databases
-- Error handling
 - Routing, middleware and controller functions
 - Database synchronisation, manipuation and validation using Sequelize, a promise-based Node.js ORM (Object-Relational Mapping) tool
 - Establishing complex relationships between database tables
-- Interacting with test and development databases in a Docker container
+- Creating test and development PostgreSQL databases in a Docker container
+- Interacting with database using node-postgres, a collection of node.js modules
 - Use of helpers and refractoring to make code DRY
 - Using Postman to manage API requests
 - Integration testing using Mocha, Chai and SuperTest